Have you ever wondered what is a Gravatar and whether you should be using it?

 At first, when you comment on blogs, your Gravatar might not be noticeable immediately.

-However, if the same person sees your comment on numerous sites they read, they will probably end up visiting your website.
+However, if the same person sees your comment on numerous sites they read, they will probably visit your website.

-Some website owners complain that Gravatar slows down their websites, and this is the most cited reasons why bloggers choose to disable gravatar.
+Some website owners complain that Gravatar slows down their websites, and this is the most cited reason why bloggers choose to disable Gravatar.

 Pro tip: See our ultimate guide to speed up WordPress for more performance optimization.